AlexanderAdelAU/TMS99105-SBC/DiskInit/Readme.md

 <pre>A99 DSKINIT2 SCHCLC</pre>

-Note that before this can be run, you must have uploaded the hex files for the Monitor, BDOS and Shell.
+Note that before this can be run, you must have uploaded the hex files for the Monitor, BDOS and Shell so that they are sitting in memory waiting to be written to the SSD.
 The MONITOR.H99 contains all the DISK I/O Routines and the Boot code.

 So the steps are: